 SPRITES OF MEADOWLANDS

-Changing the scale, moving the eyes, “Sprites of Meadowlands” addresses the exploration of hidden spaces in the botanical garden.
-It starts with a walk and all the details that can characterize the morphology of the garden.
-Viewers are invited to participate in a game designed to activate a specific urban location, in this case the garden.
+Changing the scale, moving the eyes, “Sprites of Meadowlands” addresses the exploration of hidden spaces in the park.
+It starts with a walk and all the details that can characterize the morphology of the park.
+Viewers are invited to participate in a game designed to activate a specific urban location, in this case the Principe Real park.
 Playing with what is hidden and what is shown, Teja questions our perception of reality and social practices in the city.
+The participants are invited to interact with the project online as well via this link: meadowlands.surge.sh

 Olinda proposes an oneiric journey from a gallery of real or fictional portraits of dreamers, apprehended in a mysterious transition between vigil and sleep.
 It is in this material-immaterial threshold and in the unconscious-conscious dialogue that the subject dreams.
 It is this realm of symbol and memory that the viewer can explore here.